- About GPA/MPA

 - Patient Financial Support

-Rituxan, in combination with glucocorticoids, is the only FDA-approved treatment for patients with GPA and MPA
+Rituxan, in combination with glucocorticoids, is the only FDA-approved induction treatment for patients with GPA and MPA

 Rituxan® (rituximab), in combination with glucocorticoids, is indicated for the treatment of adult patients with Granulomatosis with Polyangiitis (GPA) (Wegener's Granulomatosis) and Microscopic Polyangiitis (MPA).
 Click one of the links above to learn more about the Rituxan safety profile, 6-, 12-, and 18-month efficacy data, dosing recommendations, and practice support tools.

 Infusion Reactions: Rituxan administration can result in serious, including fatal infusion reactions.
 Deaths within 24 hours of Rituxan infusion have occurred.
 Approximately 80% of fatal infusion reactions occurred in association with the first infusion.
 Monitor patients closely.
 Discontinue Rituxan infusion for severe reactions and provide medical treatment for Grade 3 or 4 infusion reactions.